o0t1ng0o/Paper_notes/README.md

 # Paper_notes
 This repository contains the paper notes for medical image, computer vision or any other area.
+This repository is regarded as a notebook.
+Please feel free to correct me.

 ## Rethinking
 1. [Rethinking the hyperparameters for fine-tuning](https://arxiv.org/pdf/2002.11770.pdf) <br>